beerran/Julkalender/README.md

+Main code taken from [Alexanbj/programming-ladder](https://github.com/alexanbj/programming-ladder/tree/julekalender) The main code and schemas remain, but some improvements have been made.

 A project Euler clone written with the lovely Meteor framework.
-Utilizes JavaScript, Bootstrap and some leftover CoffeeScript.
+Utilizes JavaScript, Stylus and some leftover CoffeeScript.

 # Installation
 - Install [Meteor](http://meteor.com)